shrutipatil0212/HackerNewsDotNet/README.md

 ## Contributing

 Once ran successfully, you will see Swagger window open up.
+Click on 'Try It Out' anf then Execute.
+You will get the result with newest Stories fetched